seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

-**Since 01.09 the payload carries two arrays, and the second one closed the outside-list lane the aggregators could not.** `c` is the coin universe plus BTC — 28 plus BTC when the Shortcut was written, 30 plus BTC once the producer is updated (§10) — validated row by row at the gate; `x` is the whole Binance USDⓈ-M perpetual book — 754 rows carrying symbol, last, 24-hour high and low, change and turnover. **Membership of `x` and tradability on a perpetual are the same fact**, so `ANALYST-INSTRUCTIONS.md` §3B now
+**Since 01.09 the payload carries two arrays, and the second one closed the outside-list lane the aggregators could not.** `c` is the coin universe plus BTC — 28 plus BTC when the Shortcut was written, 30 plus BTC since 03.09.2026, when the Boss updated the producer (§10) — validated row by row at the gate; `x` is the whole Binance USDⓈ-M perpetual book — 754 rows carrying symbol, last, 24-hour high and low, change and turnover. **Membership of `x` and tradability on a perpetual are the same fact**, so `ANALYST-INSTRUCTIONS.md` §3B now